This website uses cookies

 6. Use of quotation marks to delimit strings

-Let’s See The Examples
+Let’s See the Examples

 The following PHP SQL injection example will help you better understand the concept of SQL injections: